OpenRobotLab/GRUtopia/docs/en/usage/advanced_tutorials/how-to-add-task.md

     return self.stop_count > self.max_step

 ```
-- The `is_done` method has been overridden based on the End Criteria defined above.
+- The `is_done` method is overridden based on the termination condition defined [above](#1-defining-a-new-task).
-- This task is ready for use, but it will not output any results by itself.
+- This task is ready to use, but it will not output any results by itself.
 To make it work in practice, you must define Metrics and configure them.

 ## 4. Create Metrics Config Class

+To add a custom metric, you need to:
+- Create a config class for metric config, inheriting from the `grutopia.core.config.metric.MetricUserConfig`.
+- Create a class for metric, inheriting from the `grutopia.core.task.metric.BaseMetric`.

 Here's an example of a config class for a metric: